danipen/TextMateSharp/README.md

 TextMateSharp is a port of [microsoft/vscode-textmate](https://github.com/microsoft/vscode-textmate) that brings TextMate grammars to dotnet ecosystem.
 The implementation is based the Java port [eclipse/tm4e](https://github.com/eclipse/tm4e).

 TextMateSharp uses a wrapper around [Oniguruma](https://github.com/kkos/oniguruma) regex engine.
-Read below to learn how to build Oniguruma bindings.

 TextMateSharp is used by [AvaloniaEdit](https://github.com/AvaloniaUI/AvaloniaEdit).